Avoid common leadership and management mistakes.

 For example, people seeking a greater work/life balance might be motivated by telecommuting days or flexible working.
 Others will be motivated by factors such as achievement, extra responsibility, praise, or a sense of camaraderie.

-When your team has a large workload, it's important to have a full team.
+When your team has a large workload, it's important to have enough people "on board" to cope with it.
 But filling a vacant role too quickly can be a disastrous mistake.